inopinatus/sublime_url/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/inopinatus/sublime_url.
+The `.scpt` files can be edited with the standard Script Editor.

 ## History